Admissions Counselor: Job Description, Duties and Requirements

 Employment and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reports that employment opportunities for postsecondary education administrators and school and career counselors, both of which may include admissions counselors, are estimated to experience an increase of 15% between 2012 and 2022, which is faster than average increase for all occupations within the nation (www.bls.gov).
-The BLS also reports that as of May 2013, education, guidance, school and vocational counselors earned an average annual salary of $56,160 and postsecondary education administrators made an average of $100,600.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment opportunities for school and career counselors, including admissions counselors, are expected to increase by 8% between 2014 and 2024.
+This is an average growth rate for all occupations in the U.S. The BLS also reports that in May 2015, education, guidance, school and vocational counselors earned a median annual salary of $53,660.